Fact Sheets and Resources

 A long-term care toolkit for independent dental hygienists was

-collaboration with the
+created in collaboration with the dental hygiene practice team

-dental hygiene practice team and CDHA’s Independent Practice
+and CDHA’s Independent Practice Advisory Committee.
+Resources

-been vetted and selected from across Canada
+have been vetted and selected from across Canada and include

-and community health
+community health initiatives.

 Dental Hygienist Resources